AzionaDigitale/oneri_parser/README.md

 Pull requests and contributions are welcome.
 In this case, please open an Issues first.

-Script tested last at 05 Sept 2025
+Script tested last at 22 Nov 2025

 ## Sample data
 ## Abitazioni di residenza anagrafica — EN €/kWh